justin2004/slimv_box/README.md

     - or if you build the container yourself
         - alias vv='docker run --rm -it -v `pwd`:/mnt slimv'
         - replacing "slimv" with the tag name you used

+### NOTES

+- only files in the /mnt directory are saved when you leave vim!